one of Poland’s best

-The introduction to Wyborowa Exquisite vodka was a bit underwhelming, though:
+Their introduction to Wyborowa Exquisite vodka was a bit underwhelming, though.

-I guess the main takeaway is that this is made from only one type of rye, and it has an awesome name: DANKOWSKIE DIAMOND.
+I guess the main takeaway is that this vodka is made from only one type of rye, which has an awesome name: DANKOWSKIE DIAMOND.
 What’s not to love?

 Wyborowa Exquisite is top-shelf brand

 Anyway, back to our review of Wyborowa Exquisite vodka.
 I thought it tasted awesome (especially after some of that bottom-shelf vodka before), and I was surprised by how smooth it was.
 On top of this it had an aftertaste that was aromatic and warming, close to perfect.